The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Implications for Space and Astrophysical Shocks

-These are only a few of the potential applications for the results presented in this paper, but there are numerous other potential systems where these results may be significant, including planetary bow shocks, solar/stellar wind termination shocks and supernova remnants.
-One potential system in which these results could be constrained and potentially applied is Earth's day-side magnetosphere, which exhibits strong dawn-dusk asymmetries of the shape of Earth's bow shock\citep{walsh+14,dimmock+17}.
+The results presented in this manuscript may likely be impactful for other systems including planetary bow shocks, solar/stellar wind termination shocks and supernova remnants.
+One potential system in which these results could be constrained and applied is Earth's day-side magnetosphere, which exhibits strong dawn-dusk asymmetries of the shape of Earth's bow shock\citep{walsh+14,dimmock+17}.
 One proposed source of this dawn-dusk asymmetry is the corresponding quasi-parallel-to-quasi-perpendicular transition of the shock.
 The asymmetry has been correlated with the presence of energetic ions \citep{anagnostopoulos+05,johlander+21}, which suggests that this paper's results may, in-part, account for the observed symmetry breaking.
-While there has been an estimate of the energy budget of the quasi-perpendicular bow shock \citep{schwartz+22}, a detailed local accounting of the quasi-parallel bow shock is limited by the available in-situ satellites in operation.
-Constraining these results, and higher moment, kinetic results from shocks more generally, will likely require a multi-spacecraft mission designed for the plasma environment upstream of Earth's bow shock such as the Multi-point Assessment of the Kinematics of Shocks (MAKOS) mission \citep{goodrich+22p}.